Is Self-sacrifice a Love Language in the Latine Community?

-In my research for this article, I came across a beautiful editorial on what Latinx love looks like.
+In my research for this article, I came across a beautiful editorial on what Latine love looks like.
 It spoke highly about the way our culture embraces tradition, family, and our distinct way of living life.
-While the article mentioned how beautiful love can be in Latinx communities, it had me thinking about the way I perceived love growing up.
+While the article mentioned how beautiful love can be in Latine communities, it had me thinking about the way I perceived love growing up.
 The success, challenges, and what I most often noticed: the sacrifices made in the relationships I saw around me.

-It left me wondering, are sacrifices an intrinsic part of Latinx relationships?
+It left me wondering, are sacrifices an intrinsic part of Latine relationships?
 My father made the sacrifice to part ways with his young new bride and unborn child to come to the United States to be able to provide for us.
 My mother made the sacrifice to take on the role of both parents once both my sister and I were born.
 Once we reunited in the United States, my parents continued to play these sacrificial roles their entire lives, sometimes working 14-16 hour days and sometimes going without sleep to get in a few hours of quality time with their children.
 My mother has constantly used her time and energy to make sure her husband and children were always taken care of, living a life of deprioritizing herself to make sure those around her flourished.

 The normalization of sacrifice as a love language became part of the way I learned how to love others as well.
 It wasn’t until years later that I realized this sacrificial way of loving was deep-rooted in machismo: the idea that I had to serve others before my own needs to feel loved and valued.
 Even when I did realize it and tried to distance myself from it, the machista tendencies would subconsciously make their way into the way I lived.
 In my romantic relationships, it showed up by providing constant service to my partner while deprioritizing myself.

 For many relationships, this happens when you start to adopt your partner’s happiness as your own.
-You might eventually feel unhappy and resentful without realizing the toxic culture of machismo and that the normalization of it in the Latinx community has allowed it to seep into your own relationship.
+You might eventually feel unhappy and resentful without realizing the toxic culture of machismo and that the normalization of it in the Latine community has allowed it to seep into your own relationship.

 So the question here is how do we combat machismo in our romantic relationships?